intmus/inttheory22-23/_04-intro-rhythm/a2-simplemeter.md

 - *Basic division of a beat is 2*

 **What do the top and bottom numbers mean in a simple time signature?**
-- Top = number of beats in a measure
+- Top = number of beats in 1 measure
 - Bottom = note value that "gets" the beat
 - What do we mean by "get"?
 How do we explain this to beginning musicians?
   - "How many" (top) and "what kind" (bottom)